eamonsheil/ear-training-app/README.md

-Presenting... a simple chord ear training app built using Tone.js
+Presenting... a simple chord ear training app built using React and Tone.js